 Perplexed by today’s market reality of 700 viable LMS vendors and the yin/yang of loving/hating LMS providers, I have also been thinking about who is at fault when there is a mismatch.
 Does the vendor deserve the blame?
 The customer?
 Is LMS love or hate predestined, or is self-determination involved?
 Can a buyer do certain things that improve the odds of love or hate?

-Based on my 13-year career of selling LMSs and the last 2.5 years of helping buyers choose LMSs, here are my conclusions.
-The first instinct is to always blame the vendor and of course they carry the blame if they ever misrepresent themselves, don’t live up to their commitments or exaggerate their capabilities in the sales process.
+Based on my 13-year career of selling LMSs and more than 3 years of helping buyers choose LMSs, here are my conclusions.
+The first instinct is to always blame the vendor and of course, they carry the blame if they ever misrepresent themselves, don’t live up to their commitments or exaggerate their capabilities in the sales process.
 But failure to buy wisely is not a vendor’s fault.
 Caveat emptor (buyer beware).

 Dissatisfied LMS buyers don’t like to hear that they may have caused their own problems, but I find it is often true.
 Fortunately, poor buying decisions are often preventable.
 However, if you insist that you would rather not fall madly in love with your next LMS, here are the top 5 ways to make sure you buy an LMS you absolutely hate (or just tolerate).